springmonster/xxl-job/doc/XXL-JOB-English-Documentation.md

 Task executor machine property has been canceled from v1.5, instead of task register and auto discovery, get remote machine address dynamic.

-    AppName: unique identify of executor cluster,  executor is minimal unite of task register, every task recognize machine addresses under the executor on which it was binded.
+    appName: unique identify of executor cluster,  executor is minimal unite of task register, every task recognize machine addresses under the executor on which it was binded.
-    Beat: heartbeat cycle of task register, default is 15s, and the time executor usedto register is twice the time, the time used to auto task discover is twice the beat time, the invalid time of register is twice the Beat time. registry table: see XXL_JOB_QRTZ_TRIGGER_REGISTRY table, it will maintain a register record periodically while task register, such as the bind relationship between machine address and AppName, so that schedule center can recognize machine list by AppName dynamicly.
+    Beat: heartbeat cycle of task register, default is 15s, and the time executor usedto register is twice the time, the time used to auto task discover is twice the beat time, the invalid time of register is twice the Beat time. registry table: see XXL_JOB_QRTZ_TRIGGER_REGISTRY table, it will maintain a register record periodically while task register, such as the bind relationship between machine address and appName, so that schedule center can recognize machine list by appName dynamicly.

 To ensure system lightweight and reduce learning costs, it did not use Zookeeper as register center, Use DB as register center to do task registration.